Discrete geometry for electoral geography: Ideas for discrete isoperimetry

-To defend the decision to square the perimeter, consider the lattice examples in Figure~\ref{lattices}.
+To defend the decision to square the perimeter to achieve scale-independence, as in the continuous setting, consider the lattice examples in Figure~\ref{fig:lattices}.

 The square-shaped subgraph $\Omega_n$ in the square lattice $G$ and the hexagon-shaped subgraph $\Omega_n'$ in the triangular lattice $G'$ have isoperimetric ratios respectively.
 These tend to positive, finite limits as $n$ gets large ($1/16$ for the square case and $1/12$ for the hexagon), whereas if any other power of perimeter had been used, the limits would be zero or infinity.
-We interpret this to say that if a grid has underlying geometry that is roughly Euclidean, then the squaring of perimeter makes these measurements stable under refinement of the grid.
-(Compare this to the other filling exponents found in the non-Euclidean examples from Figure~\ref{Dehn}.)
+We interpret this to say that if a grid has underlying geometry that is roughly Euclidean, then squaring the perimeter makes these measurements stable under refinement of the grid.

-We note that there is no need for a coefficient in the discrete calculation to play the role of $4\pi$ from the classical formula.
-This is because $4\pi$ was chosen in order to scale the continuous value $\PP$ to lie in the unit interval, whereas these discrete variants can take arbitrarily large or small values.\footnote{To see this, note that with a uniform weighting function, a path of length $n$ would have isoperimetric ratio approaching zero; on the other hand, we can produce scores tending to infinity if we begin with a fixed district $\Omega$ and successively subdivide interior cells while leaving the boundary fixed.} We consider this to be a feature, not a bug: it reminds the responsible modeler to only compare a compactness score to others that have been collected at the same resolution, which is a good practice, whether scores are contour-based or discrete.
+There is no need for a coefficient in the discrete calculation to play the role of $4\pi$ from the classical formula.
+This is because $4\pi$ was chosen in order to scale the continuous value $\PP$ to lie in the unit interval, whereas these discrete variants can take arbitrarily large or small values.\footnote{With a uniform weighting function, a path of length $n$ would have isoperimetric ratio approaching zero; on the other hand, we can produce scores tending to infinity if we begin with a fixed district $\Omega$ and successively subdivide interior cells while leaving the boundary fixed.} We consider this to be a feature, not a bug: it reminds the responsible modeler to only compare a compactness score to others that have been collected at the same resolution---which is a good practice, whether scores are contour-based or discrete.

-We now turn our attention to Issues A, B, and D from Section~\ref{sec:isoperimetry flaws}.
-At first glance, discretization seems also to dispatch coastline effects (Issue A), since the census geography along the coast will absorb any wiggling perimeter into a fixed (and not unduly large) number of units.
-But this is an empirical question.

-\begin{question} Does the proposed definition of discrete compactness mitigate coastline issues?
-To measure this, one should examine a state with ocean, lake, or river coast and determine whether the assessment tends to systematically score the coastal districts worse than others, controlling for features such as population density.
-Does the proposed definition introduce new coastline-like effects?
-One should study the correlates of good or bad performance in any new proposed score to be sure that no irrelevant features are being unduly penalized.\end{question}